 Sure, salads are good for you, but it’s easy to get tired of having the same garden salad every day.
-Try this colorful recipe to mix things up; it showcases omega-3 fatty acids and antioxidants, which support good eye health.
-The orange juice dressing lends sweetness to the salad, while the broccoli and sunflower seeds create texture for a recipe sure to please the whole family.
+Try this colorful recipe to mix things up — it showcases omega-3 fatty acids and antioxidants, which support good eye health.
+The orange juice dressing lends sweetness to the salad, while the broccoli and sunflower seeds create texture for a recipe sure to please every salad connoisseur.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 - 1 cup shredded carrot